 Harold McGee, On Food History (New York: Scribner, 1984, 2004), pp. 36, 37.

-1/4 c ghee, or clarified butter (A prepared version is available at Trader’s, or follow step 2, to quickly make your own in 15 minutes.)
+1/4 c ghee, or clarified butter (A prepared version, which is not grass-fed, is available at Trader’s; may follow step 2, to quickly make your own in 15 minutes.)

 2 lg cloves garlic, minced